Thomas Jefferson Award

-The University of Colorado Thomas Jefferson Awards honors students, staff and faculty members who advance the ideals of Thomas Jefferson, which include:
+The University of Colorado Thomas Jefferson Award honors students, staff, and faculty members who advance the ideals of Thomas Jefferson, which include:

 broad interests in literature, arts and sciences, and public affairs;

 a strong concern for the advancement of higher education;

 a deeply seated sense of individual civic responsibility; and

 a profound commitment to the welfare and rights of the individual.

 Nominees should be members of the teaching faculty, the student body, or staff whose achievements reflect superior performance in their normal work or scholarship and notable participation in humanitarian activities.

 The Thomas Jefferson Award is one of the University's highest honors, and includes an engraved plaque and a $2,000 cash honorarium for each recipient.

 The next Thomas Jefferson Award cycle will be in 2017-18.
 Please revisit this page in fall 2017 for information regarding the 2017-18 award.

 The nomination packet is limited to 22 pages (including nomination cover letter) and must include the nominee’s current résumé and at least three supporting letters.
 Cover letters should address all the award criteria, especially service performed outside of the normal course of the nominee’s duties.
 The selection committee is composed of faculty, staff, and students from all campuses and makes its collective decision based solely on the materials provided by the nominator.
 It is the nominator’s responsibility to ensure that these requirements are met.
 Self-nominations are not allowed.